gianfi12/gnuplot-by-example/README.md

 1. Copy the most related example in your local directory
 2. Read its readme to understand how to customize it
 3. Update the sample data with the real one
-4. Generate the plot with Gnuplot
-  - Usually is a matter of `gnuplot < plot.gnuplot > plot.pdf`
+4. Generate the plot with Gnuplot, usually is a matter of `gnuplot < plot.gnuplot > plot.pdf`